cloudpassage/cortex/DESIGN.md

 ### octobot

 Users can interact with Octobox via SSH or Slack integration.
 Both of these communication paths exist via the `octobot` component.
-The `bot` component is a long-running container within the Octobox application.
+The `octobot` component is a long-running container within the Octobox application.
 Most of the `octobot` component's human interaction functionality is delivered by queueing jobs for the `celeryworker` component, via the `rabbitmq` component.
 The task definitions used in the `celeryworker` component are included in the `octobot` component at container image build time.
 See bot/Dockerfile for more information.

 Example interaction lifecycle: